JoaoVasques/JoaoVasques/README.md

 I'm Joao and I'm passionate about building high quality and reliable Data systems.
 I like solving complex problems with a correct first approach with simple, elegant and durable designs.

 I have experience with Kafka, Kubernetes, MongoDB, Postgres, RabbitMQ, REST and gRPC APIs, Protobufs, Pandas and Spark.
-These days I use Python and Go as my main programming languages.
 I have a passion for Functional Programming namely Clojure and Scala.

-Emacs power user.
-Spaces instead of tabs.
+In my daily work I use:
+- Python
+- Airflow
+- BigQuery
+- SQL
+- Spark

+Former Emacs power user, now converted to VSCode.

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=joaovasques&show_icons=true&theme=dark)